luketurnbull/luke-design/README.md

 - [x] Directional and spot light, add to Tweakpane or Leva UI to test
 - [x] Display textures in a panel
 - [x] Allow user to add different textures to the model
-- [ ] Add Leva controls to materials to play with settings
+- [x] Add Leva controls to materials to play with settings
-- [ ] Work on better lighting
+- [x] Work on better lighting
+- [x] Better changing states with react spring?
 - [ ] Add delete button functionality to delete a model
 - [ ] Work on camera controls, to allow user to pan around the model without the camera going in the mesh
 - [ ] Documentation